Yoast/wordpress-seo/readme.txt

 * Introduces the configuration workout.
 * Adds a link to the archive page for the content types in the search appearance settings.
 Props to [felipelousantos](https://github.com/felipelousantos).
 * Adds a few more French transition words to be recognised by the transition words assessment.
-Props to @Cellophile! 🎉
+Props to [Cellophile](https://github.com/Cellophile).
-* Adds links to Post Type archives in the Search Appearance page.

 Bugfixes:

 * Fixes a bug where non-passive Greek words ending in -ου or -είτε were previously recognized as passive.
-Props to @artemidaspatanews!
+Props to [artemidaspatanews](https://github.com/artemidaspatanews).
 * Fixes a bug where some post types would cause a PHP warning about custom fields.

 = 17.6 =